-4. Long-term healthcare measures
+4. Long-term health care measures

-The plant director and the primary contractors should provide appropriate long-term healthcare to those who were engaged in emergency works at the power plant site according to the ministerial guideline.
+The plant director and the primary contractors should provide appropriate long-term health care to those who engaged in emergency work at the power plant site according to the Ministerial Guidelines.

 5. Improvement of the work environment